Codecademy/docs/content/python/concepts/strings/terms/casefold/casefold.md

 ---
 Title: .casefold()
-Description: 'Takes in a string, and returns a copy of the string with all characters in lowercase.'
+Description: 'Returns a copy of the string with all characters in lowercase.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'